-University of Hyderabad orders inquiry into Ram temple allegedly set up two days ago on campus
+University of Hyderabad orders inquiry into Ram temple on campus set up two days ago

 “It is a small structure that has existed since the inception [of the university],” Nigam said.
 “Photos of some Hindu deities were there too.
 On the day of Ram Navami, one or two students went there and cleaned the place, painted it in saffron colour and installed saffron flags.”

-Nigam, however, said that the students had not taken the varsity’s permission to perform rituals.
+Nigam, however, said that the students had not sought the university’s permission to perform rituals.
 “So, a committee has been set up to inquire into the matter,” he told The Indian Express.
 “Action will be taken as per its recommendations.”

-Nigam also said that the students have been identified and that they did not belong to any of the organisations.